shaifuli365/ee-company-ui/README.md

 4 For example: for padma theme it will load PadmaModule

-5 PadmaModule will load PadmalayoutModule
+5 PadmaModule will load PadmaLayoutModule

 # todo